Severe Stress – Prevention and Cure With Envision Hypnotherapy

 My approach to helping people with stress

-First seek to listen and understand each individual’s needs and how their current ways of thinking and being could change for the better.
-Then deliver a tailor made approach to learn new, more effective, habitual ways of thinking and being that enable the person to deal well with stressful situations.
-This involves learning to to look at their life and its challenges differently, to make better choices and overcome their issues.
+First, I seek to listen and understand each individual’s needs and how their current ways of thinking and being could change for the better.
+Then develop and deliver a tailor-made approach for them to learn new, more effective, habitual ways of thinking and being that enable them to deal well with their stressful situations.
+This involves learning to look at their life and its challenges more appropriately and respond more effectively.

 Treatment can involve a blend of:

-• Hypnotherapy- as hypnosis is very powerful way to let go of self limiting beliefs and habits and to better control thoughts and feelings;
+• Hypnotherapy- hypnosis is a powerful way to help someone let go of self-limiting beliefs and habits, and to better control their thoughts and feelings;

-• Life Coaching – to challenge limits, set life goals and develop plans for realising the life they want;
+• Life Coaching – to challenge limits, set life goals and develop plans for getting the life they want;

-• Skill sharing – tools and techniques for relaxing and dealing with for preparing to prepare for and different situations.
-If desired, client’s can also learn self hypnosis so that they can continue to help themselves long after our work together is done.
+• Skill sharing – tools and techniques for relaxing and dealing with different situations.
+If desired, I can also teach clients self-hypnosis so that they can continue to help themselves long after our work together is done.

-• Recordings for use between face to face sessions to support the personal change process.
+• Recordings for use at home sessions to support their personal change process.

 Back to top